-Customer onboarding is the process that takes place during a post-purchase stage and entails leading a new user through a product or service, teaching how to use it, making a client feel comfortable with it, and showing how to obtain value.
-It helps companies build strong relationships with clients, retain customers, and obtain more loyal consumers.
+Customer onboarding is the process that takes place during a post-purchase stage and entails leading a new user through a product or service, teaching how to use it, making a client feel comfortable with it, and showing how to obtain its value.
+It helps companies build strong relationships with clients, retain customers, and receive more loyal consumers.

 Watch the video below to obtain some insights into the customer onboarding process and make clients stay with your brand.

 In this article, we’ll explore the importance of customer onboarding and get to know its implementation process.
 Then, we’ll review the metrics and explore some best practices and examples to grab some inspiration.

 The onboarding process is crucial since it’s a touchpoint for establishing good relationships with new customers and encouraging them to stay with a company.
 An excellent onboarding can improve customer retention, increase customer lifetime value, and turn new customers into raving fans.

 The first impression of using a product is fundamental.
 At this moment, clients decide whether this option suits them, whether it is straightforward or easy enough, and, most importantly, what value this product gives them.
 According to Wyzowl, approximately 90% of customers say that companies should put more effort into onboarding new clients.
 A company can educate new users or clients on how to use a product, provide them with onboarding content, and lead them through the post-purchase stage during the process.

 To put it simply, a company that wants to retain customers and turn them into loyal clients should create a well-thought-out onboarding strategy.
 If you are interested in doing it perfectly, let’s jump into the process and the necessary steps.

 - Think of a perfect onboarding strategy that fits your business